-- The strange quark distribution is important. - \cdot It drives the uncertainty on σ_W/σ_Z .

-- It affects the NuTeV anomaly.

-- Previously assumed proportional to light antiquarks.

-- Now determined using neutrino DIS (NuTeV).
+- The strange quark distribution is important. - \rightarrow It drives the uncertainty on σ_W/σ_Z . - It influences the determination of CKM parameters V{cs} and V{cd} . - It affects the NuTeV anomaly. - Previously assumed proportional to light antiquarks, with vanishing asymmetry. - Now determined using neutrino DIS (NuTeV) and fixed-target Drell-Yan data.